martinokello/RobotsInSpace/README.md

 The business tier is where most of the work gets done, and Chose an Enum to represent Orientation, N, E, S, W, while Move forward just does that..

 The unit tests all pass, while my UI is a little tricky and needs more time.
 I used JQuery’s Dom Manipulation to draw a grid, and to place robots.
 The UI, takes
-Input from the user accordingly, and posts to the server via amgular's httpclient class.
+Input from the user accordingly, and posts to the server via angular's httpclient class.

 Using tests, I gave instruction to each robot, using Moc Frameworks and got a result that is stored in the Robot as it’s final Position and Destination.